-How Does Enviromat Live With So Little Water
+How Does Enviromat Survive With Such Little Water?

 Years of research and development have gone into making Enviromat such a remarkably versatile yet drought tolerant product.
 The specially formulated substrate, or growing material, keeps the plants as healthy as possible by retaining moisture without letting the roots get soggy; There’s enough substrate for the plants to survive indefinitely and because it contains no organic material whatsoever, it won’t rot away or need topping up.

 The plants themselves are specially chosen members of the sedum plant family: They’re all happy to grow and flourish in the British climate and in fact some of the species are native to this country.
 Sedums were chosen because they have an amazing ability to survive where other plants struggle.
 But how do they do it?
 Why is it that sedums seem to thrive where the soil is thin, even when the weather is hot and dry and other plants are wilting all around them?